 I started by setting aside just 10% of every dollar.
 If I made $10, I put $1 in my emergency fund.
 This was totally doable and I still do this today, although sometimes I add even more when I find extra in the budget.

 The best way to help you set your goal is to take the amount of money you would like to have saved.

-Divide it by however many months you have given yourself to save.
+Divide it by however many months you have given yourself long term to save.
 That will give you the amount of money you need to set aside each month.

 If it is an unreasonable amount, either consider reworking your budget, to find other ways to save, or give yourself a little more time to save the money.

 Consider all of the ways that you can earn extra money fast.
 Side Hustles That Can Earn Big Bucks

 The best place for you to keep your emergency fund is at the bank.